 Most wireless routers today will auto detect and choose the best channel.

-This is usually enable by default and if it isn’t enabled then you should enable it unless you are providing A DHCP service from another router.
+This is usually enabled by default and if it isn’t enabled then you should enable it unless you are providing a DHCP service from another router.

 Generally you should stay with the default configuration.
 The settings on mine are shown below and they are the default ones:

 This is a very common setting if you have someone playing computer Games of if you need to provide external access to your home network.

 This setting can be potentially dangerous as it opens your home network to the Internet and it is covered in more detail in the understanding port forwarding tutorial.

 However you should have an appreciation of IP addresses and the different types and so I recommend you read the Internal and External IP addresses tutorial first.